wangziqi2013/wangziqi2013.github.io/_posts/2018-12-28-Interval-Based-Memory-Reclamation.markdown

 data structure is needed to maintain reference counters for all blocks.
 When a block is to be deleted, the thread unlinked the block, and checks the reference counter.
 If the value is zero, then the node can be reclaimed.
-The pointer value should also be validated by re-reading the pointer field from the parent block, because otherwise it is possible that the block is reclaimed before the reference counter is incremented.
+The pointer value should also be validated by re-reading the pointer field from the parent block, because otherwise it is possible that the block is unlinked and reclaimed before the reference counter is incremented.
 This issue is common in GC problem, if the protection of a pointer is only applied when the pointer is first used to access the block.